ryanw-mobile/compose-pager-demo/README.md

 ## Just download and run it!

-This project was created using Android Studio Hedgehog | 2023.1.1 Beta 5.
+This project was created using Android Studio Iguana | 2023.2.1 Canary 18.
 You will need to have Java 17 to run it in that case.

 ## Some final words